Kerr Black Hole Evaporation and Page Curve: Discussion

 \section{Discussion}

-In this paper we have computed the Page curve, i.e. the time evolution of the entanglement entropy of the Hawking radiation, due to photons for the 4d Kerr black hole.
-We have seen that the Page curve mimics the one for the Schwarzschild black hole, but has some new features.
-For instance, the angular momentum always decreases to zero first, and after that we can treat the problem as the usual Schwarzschild black hole with the new boundary condition, although in practice this happens towards the end of the black hole evaporation, which makes it hard to distinguish the Kerr black hole case from the Schwarzschild case.
-Moreover, the bigger the initial angular momentum $J$ is, the faster the evaporation takes place.
-Hence, in general the Kerr black hole evaporates faster than the Schwarzschild black hole with the same mass.
+In this paper, we have computed the Page curve, i.e., the time evolution of the entanglement entropy of the Hawking radiation due to photons for the 4d Kerr black hole.
+We have seen that the Page curve mimics the one for the Schwarzschild black hole but has some new features.
+For instance, the mass and the angular momentum of a Kerr black hole decrease to zero almost simultaneously at the end of the evaporation.
+Moreover, the bigger the initial angular momentum $J$ is, the faster evaporation occurs.
+Hence, the Kerr black hole generally evaporates faster than the Schwarzschild black hole with the same mass.

-Since we have only considered the photon emission in this paper, the natural extention is to incoporate the contributions from other (nearly) massless particles, such as gravitions and neutrinos.
-The next step is to consider the Kerr-Newman black hole evaporation with nonzero initial electric charge.
-This case will undoubtedly have some new features that have not been exposed before, because we have to take into account the emission of charged particles (e.g. electrons), in order that the electric charge of the black hole decreases.
+Since we have only considered the photon emission in this paper, the natural extension is to incorporate the contributions from other (nearly) massless particles, such as gravitons and neutrinos.
+The next step is to consider the Kerr-Newman black hole evaporation with a nonzero initial electric charge.
+This case will undoubtedly have some new features that have not been exposed before because we have to consider the emission of charged particles (e.g., electrons) so that the electric charge of the black hole decreases.
 For this case, one probably needs to combine the approaches for the Kerr black hole \cite{Page:1976ki} and for the Reissner-Nordstr\"om black hole \cite{Page:1977um} and develop some new techniques.
 I would like to explore these generalizations in the near future.

-This work and the previous results \cite{Page:1993wv, Page:2013dx} provide precise numerical results for the Page curve, hence, they also make a playground for the various proposals for the black hole information paradox \cite{Almheiri:2012rt, Almheiri:2013hfa, Lloyd:2013bza, Maldacena:2013xja, Papadodimas:2012aq, Papadodimas:2013wnh, Harlow:2013tf, Bao:2016uan, Bao:2017who}.
-The right model must reproduce the corresponding Page curve quantitatively, which can be used as a guiding principle to test these proposals and help eventually resolve the problem.
+This work and the previous results \cite{Page:1993wv, Page:2013dx} provide precise numerical results for the Page curve; hence, they also make a playground for the various proposals for the black hole information paradox \cite{Giddings:1992hh, Hartle:1996rp, Maldacena:2001kr, Lunin:2001jy, Horowitz:2003he, Mathur:2005zp, Skenderis:2008qn, Almheiri:2012rt, Papadodimas:2012aq, Almheiri:2013hfa, Papadodimas:2013wnh, Papadodimas:2013jku, Bradler:2013gqa, Hawking:2016msc}.
+The correct model must reproduce the corresponding Page curve quantitatively, which can be used as a guiding principle to test these proposals and eventually help resolve the problem.
+The Page curve for an evaporating Kerr black hole has been computed microscopically in \cite{Nian:2023xmr}, and the curve there matches the results in this paper, supporting the consistency of the microscopic model proposed in \cite{Nian:2023xmr}.

 0.1in